SAP/ui5-webcomponents/README.md

 ```

 Afterwards, you can find the static **UI5 Web Components** in the `dist` folder of the corresponding package folder.
-For example, to find the Button component (that belongs to the `main` package), look inside `packages/main/dist` folder.
+For example, to find the Button component (that belongs to the `main` package), look inside the `packages/main/dist` folder.

 ## FAQ
 ### What's the thing with Yarn?